11 credit card travel insurance benefits

 Some cards with the best travel insurance

-Chase Sapphire Reserve: The Reserve will refund up to $10,000 per trip in airfares, tours, hotels and more if it is canceled or cut short by sickness, weather or other unexpected circumstances.
+Chase Sapphire Reserve: The Reserve will refund up to $10,000 per trip in airfares, tours, hotels and more if your trip is canceled or cut short by sickness, weather or other unexpected circumstances.

-United MileagePlus Explorer Card: This card from Chase will also refund up to $10,000 per trip in airfares, tours, hotels and more if it is canceled or cut short by sickness, weather or other unexpected circumstances.
+United MileagePlus Explorer Card: This card from Chase will also refund up to $10,000 per trip in airfares, tours, hotels and more if your trip is canceled or cut short by sickness, weather or other unexpected circumstances.

-Citi ThankYou Premier: This Citi ThankYou card will refund up to $5,000 per traveler per trip if it is canceled or cut short by illness of a traveler, family member or their pet, as well as other unexpected circumstances.
+Citi ThankYou Premier: This Citi ThankYou card will refund up to $5,000 per traveler per trip if your trip is canceled or cut short by illness of a traveler, family member or their pet, as well as other unexpected circumstances.

 5. Assistance in financial emergencies